×

 What do expats in Rapallo appreciate most about the local culture?

 "Expats in Rapallo often appreciate the warm and welcoming nature of the local people, who are always ready to help and make newcomers feel at home.
 They also love the rich history and culture of the town, which is reflected in its beautiful architecture, museums, and festivals.
 The relaxed pace of life is another aspect that expats enjoy, as it allows them to take the time to appreciate the beauty of their surroundings.
 The local cuisine is also a highlight, with fresh seafood, homemade pasta, and delicious pastries being some of the favorites.
 Expats also appreciate the town's location on the Italian Riviera, with its stunning sea views and close proximity to other popular destinations like Portofino and Cinque Terre.
 The local market is another favorite, offering a wide range of fresh produce, cheeses, and other local products.
-Lastly, expats appreciate the sense of community in Rapallo, where people know each other and there's a strong sense of belonging," said one expat in Rapallo.
+Lastly, expats appreciate the sense of community in Rapallo, where people know each other and there's a strong sense of belonging," wrote one member in Rapallo.

 What do expats find most challenging?

 "Expats in Rapallo often find the language barrier to be the most challenging aspect of the local culture, as not everyone speaks English and communication can be difficult.
 They also struggle with the slower pace of life, which can be frustrating for those used to a faster, more efficient lifestyle.
 The Italian bureaucracy can be quite complex and difficult to navigate for foreigners, especially when dealing with paperwork or legal matters.
 Additionally, some expats may find it challenging to adapt to the local customs and social norms, such as the late dining times and the importance of fashion.
-Lastly, while Italians are generally friendly and welcoming, it can take time to form close relationships, which can be challenging for expats seeking a sense of community," explained one expat living in Rapallo, Italy.
+Lastly, while Italians are generally friendly and welcoming, it can take time to form close relationships, which can be challenging for expats seeking a sense of community," said one expat in Rapallo.

 Is there a lot of crime in Rapallo?